DilipRenkila/Oceans11/README.md

 ##Troubleshooting

-Q. What If SSH connection fails to establish ?
+** What If SSH connection fails to establish ?**
-A. Please check for the SSH keys and valid permissions and verify if Net::OpenSSH perl module is installed correctly.
+Please check for the SSH keys and valid permissions and verify if Net::OpenSSH perl module is installed correctly.

-Q. Failing to create database ?
+** Failing to create database ?**
 A. Please check for the credentials in "db.conf" file and verify if DBI perl module is installed correctly.

 Q. Failed to open the Dashboard ?